 I know there are some 3-year-olds who can do that but the vast majority cannot.
 3-year-olds (and many 4-year-olds) are just too wiggly!
 Most are not ready yet for the extra freedom that a booster provides.
 Usually, by kindergarten age, most kids are ready to start “booster training”.
 But if your kid is still a wiggle worm with no impulse control – then you should continue to use a seat with a 5-point harness.
 Just make sure it’s a seat that your kid still fits in.

-There are a few forward-facing carseats with a 5-pt harness that have low top harness slots and a 40 lbs. weight limit on the harness.
+There are still a few forward-facing carseats with a 5-pt harness that have low top harness slots and a 40 lbs. weight limit on the harness.
 Those seats will be outgrown much more quickly by weight or by height.
-But there are many more seats on the market today with a 5-point harness rated up to 50, 65 or even 90 lbs. that also have tall top harness slots to keep those preschool age kids safely in a 5-pt harness for a few more years.
+But there are many more seats on the market today with a 5-point harness rated up to 50 or 65 pounds that also have tall top harness slots to keep those preschool-age kids safely in a 5-pt harness for a few more years.
 And many of them can also be used in booster mode (without the harness) once the harness is outgrown.
 We call those “Combination Seats” (pictured below) because they combine a forward-facing 5-point harness seat with a booster seat.